 The truth is that intimacy with our partner rises or falls in direct proportion to our capacity to listen well.
 Listening with an open heart is the ultimate spiritual act.
 It is the greatest gifts we can give to our partner, and ultimately to ourselves.

 The problem is that we're all defensive a fair amount of the time, although we may be better able to observe defensiveness in other people.
-Once we’re in defensive or reactive mode we can’t take in new information or see two sides of an issue—or better yet, seven or eight sides.
+Once we’re in defensive or reactive mode we can’t take in new information or see two sides of an issue—or, better yet, seven or eight sides.

 Defensiveness is normal and universal.
 It is also the archenemy of listening.
 Defensiveness makes it impossible to truly know our partner or be known.

 1. Name it.
-Defensiveness is that immediate kneejerk, “But, But…But…” response and heightened sense of tension that may be activated when our partner says, “We have to talk.”
-In defensive mode, we automatically listen for the inaccuracies, exaggerations and distortions in our partner’s complaint, so that we can refute errors, make our case, and remind the other party of their wrongdoings.
+Defensiveness is that immediate kneejerk, “But, But…But…” response and a heightened sense of tension that may be activated when our partner says, “We have to talk.”
+In defensive mode, we automatically listen for the inaccuracies, exaggerations, and distortions in our partner’s complaint, so that we can refute errors, make our case, and remind the other party of their wrongdoings.
 Becoming aware of our defensiveness can give us a tiny, crucial bit of distance from it.

 2. Breathe.
 Defensiveness starts in the body.
 When we feel threatened, our central nervous system overheats and makes us tense and on guard, unable to take in much new information.
 So, do what you can to calm yourself.
-Try slowing down your breathing, exhaling to a slow, silent count of 1 to 5, and taking a long deep breath between the time your partner’s voice drops off and yours starts.
+Try slowing down your breathing, exhaling to a slow, silent count of one to five, and taking a long deep breath between the time your partner’s voice drops off and yours starts.
 We will always listen poorly when we’re tense and on guard with an overheated central nervous system.